-Apparel and footwear company VF Corporation is an example of profitable corporate social responsibility.
-Responsibility Responsibility Responsible sourcing, explains:
+Apparel and footwear company VF Corporation is an example of profitable corporate social responsibility.78 Sean Cady, VF Corporation's vice president of global sustainability and responsible sourcing, explains:

 "We looked at the circular model, where waste becomes the feed for new products, and materials and products are kept in use as long as possible.
 We saw it as an opportunity to unlock a new revenue stream, engage with customers that might not otherwise be able to buy our products, and meaningfully minimalize our environmental impact.